 It could be considered a light hobby of mine.

-There’s magic watching concepts and theories play out live, in-real-time, in real life, by people I don’t know and can’t predict.
+There’s magic in watching concepts and theories play out live, in real time, in real life, by people I don’t know and can’t predict.

-But what made my ears perk up was when a woman in an accusatory tone bark to her friend, “You ALWAYS do this!
+But what made my ears perk up was when a woman, in an accusatory tone, barked to her friend, “You ALWAYS do this!
 Why don’t you just TRUST yourself for once?”

 The barky woman seemed to be personally offended.
 It was clear that she was disappointed that her friend didn’t trust herself…again.

 I leaned in, seemingly absorbed by my laptop screen, waiting in anticipation…how was her friend going to respond?